statisticalbiotechnology/dia_sum/index.md

 The use of bayesian modeling for protein quantification has not yet been shown better than existing methods, but the fact that Triqler is handling errors in multiple steps in a more theoretical sound way than the most commonly used protein quantification pipelines gives indication that it is better.
 A benchmark of said Triqler is therefore needed to show its performance.

-(Specifically, it is interesting to benchmarking against DIA proteomics pipeline (such as directDIA, Spectronaut, DIA-Umpire etc.) as DIA provides more false positives, false negatives and complex spectra.)

 ## Preliminary Research Question
 The research aims to answer the following questions: